Ultimate guide to setting up the LAMP stack on CentOS 6 (Apache, PHP, MySQL)

 This tutorial assumes basic knowledge of shell/console usage and knowledge of one text editor.

-You need to have a freshly installed CentOS 6 system to proceed.
-Once you’re in a root shell, start reading below!
+You need a freshly installed CentOS 6 installation to proceed (Minimal installation is recommended) Once you’re in a root shell, start reading below!

 Step 1 – Choose a text editor